-Dr Justine Reise is the Head of Operations for the UKCRC registered Imperial Clinical Trials Unit (ICTU) in the School of Public Health within the Faculty of Medicine at Imperial College.
+Dr Justine Reise is the Director of Operations for the UKCRC registered Imperial Clinical Trials Unit (ICTU) in the School of Public Health within the Faculty of Medicine at Imperial College.

-A graduate in Biochemistry from University College London, with a PhD in Pharmacology / Analytical Chemistry from Imperial College London, Justine has over 20 years experience of conducting clinical research within academia and aligned with the National Health Service, across multiple areas of interest including vascular surgery, oncology and patient preference / involvement.
+A graduate in Biochemistry from University College London, with a PhD in Pharmacology / Analytical Chemistry from Imperial College London, Justine has over 25 years experience of conducting clinical research within academia and aligned with the National Health Service.

 et al., 2013, The Efficacy of Lapatinib in Metastatic Breast Cancer with HER2 Non-Amplified Primary Tumors and EGFR Positive Circulating Tumor Cells: A Proof-Of-Concept Study, Plos One, Vol:8, ISSN:1932-6203